 - Remember to reward yourself for all your hard work!

 When will I get my results for my GCSE resits?

 For resits sat in May/June, GCSE and IGCSE results are usually released on the fourth Thursday in August each year.

-This year, because of exam cancellations, students' calculated grades are aimed to be released in August or before.
+This year, because of summer 2021 exam cancellations, students' Teacher Assessed Grades are aimed to be released on 12th August.

-If you resit Maths in November, you can expect to get your results mid-January.
-If you resit any IGCSEs in January, you’ll be able to collect your results in March.
+If all goes according to plan and you resit Maths in November, you can expect to get your results mid-January.
+If you resit any IGCSEs in January, you should be able to collect your results in March.